 Port of San Diego Celebrates National Public Works Week

-On May 19, 2020, the Board of Port Commissioners authorized a resolution proclaiming its support of National Public Works Week.
-Each year, APWA members in the U.S. and Canada spend this week honoring the tens of thousands of men and women who provide and maintain the infrastructure and services collectively known as public works, and educate the public on the important role public works plays in our everyday lives.
+On May 10, the Board of Port Commissioners authorized a resolution proclaiming its support of National Public Works Week.
+Each year, APWA members in the U.S. and Canada spend this week honoring the tens of thousands of men and women who provide and maintain infrastructure and services collectively known as public works.
+National Public Works Week also serves as an education tool and helps inform the public on the important role public works plays in our everyday lives.

 In 2017, the Port of San Diego became the first port in the United States to be awarded National Accreditation through the APWA.
-The Accreditation program recognizes public agencies that go beyond the requirements of the management practices established nationally as contained in the APWA Public Works Management Practices Manual.
-The benefits of Accreditation will continue to be realized as the Port works to improve processes and enhance operational efficiencies.
+The accreditation program recognizes public agencies that go beyond the required management practices established nationally, as outlined in the APWA Public Works Management Practices Manual.
+The benefits of accreditation continue to be realized as the Port works to improve processes and enhance operational efficiencies across our organization.